evilfactory/evilfactory/README.md

 I enjoy game dev and have a variety of experiences with Unity, Unreal Engine and Godot.

 I'm currently working on Barotrauma as a contractor for FakeFish.
-I'm also working on my homemade game engine built on top Silk.NET in my spare time.
+I'm also working on my homemade game engine built on top of Silk.NET in my spare time.